RokGrgec/MyLinux/Commands.md

 - sed (replace specific part of the string)
     Example: sed s/day/night/ oldfile >newfile

+- man (view system's reference manuals(man pages))
+    Example: man make | grep directory
+        - command prints all 'directory' references from given make manual

+- grep -HiREn . (recursively prints input strings in all files, and lines that it found those strings . represents the current working directory)
+    Example: grep -HiREn 'print' .
+        - prints all 'print' strings found in that directory and filenames & lines it was found in/at

 It’s all about piping
 - Using | to pass the output of one command as an input to another